-A candidate must carry out a full-time research project for at least three terms under the direction of the supervisor appointed by the head of the department concerned.
+A candidate must carry out a full-time research project for at least three terms under the direction of the supervisor appointed by the Head of the School concerned.
 The thesis presented by the candidate is to embody the result of this research project.
 At least one examiner shall be an external examiner.
 A candidate may be required to pass a viva voce examination on the subject matter of the thesis if the examiners so decide.
+Provision may be made for part time-study on a caseby-case basis.